 In order to compensate for not showing your posts in some of your friends’ news feeds, Facebook added the ticker – a box in the right-hand column that lists the activities of your friends as they happen.
 Check out these Related posts:

 Talking Issues.
 Overcome Social Anxiety with the 3-Second Rule.
 32 Ways to Easily Make New Friends at Live Events (& how an introvert met 70 people in 12 hours) Top 10 Ways to Improve Your Communication Skills.
 Top Ten Books Every Leader Should Read.
 The book "Change the Culture, Change the Game" notes, “In an era when change is the new gravity, it’s time to apply sound ideas.”

 We register these with intuition.
 Some people feel good to be around; they improve your mood and vitality.
 Others are draining; you instinctively want to get away.
 This “subtle energy” can be felt inches or feet from the body, though it‘s invisible.
 Indigenous cultures honour this energy as life force.
 Emotional energy is contagious.
+When reading emotions, realize that what others say or how they appear frequently don‘t match their energy.
 How to Plant Ideas in Someone's Mind.
 Go Beyond Simple Networking and Organize Your Own Mastermind Group.
 Collaborativenesses.
 Social Communities.
 Communication.